kshitizs11/kshitizs11/README.md

 ## About me:

-- I am a Data Scientist at a healthcare based company <b>Innovaccer</b> working on Machine learning and Deep Learning based problems.</b>
+- Data Scientist with 2+ years of experience, specializing in addressing complex business issues across various sectors.
+Currently, contributing my expertise in the Healthcare field, employing techniques in Machine Learning, Generative AI,ML Ops, and Statistics to produce measurable business outcomes.
+Adept at utilizing Machine Learning, Generative AI and Statistical techniques to deliver tangible results to business.
+Hands-on exposure in rendering business solutions with the help of Data Analysis, Data Visualization, Data Cleaning, Model Development & Cloud infrastructure setup projects, resulting in a career business value of close to $5M.
-- I have completed my graduation in Bachelor of Technology from <b>Dr Akhilesh Das Gupta Institute Of Technology & Management,Delhi </b> in Information Technology.I am highly enthusiastic in learning new technology and exploring new things.<br>
+- I have completed my graduation in Bachelor of Technology from <b>Guru Gobind Singh Indraprastha University,Delhi </b> in Information Technology.I am highly enthusiastic in learning new technology and exploring new things.<br>
 - I love to explore technology which are related to Space,Artificial Intelligence and Science.<br>.

 ## 🎯 What I,am Currently Working on:
 -  I am Data science, Web Development , Natural Language Processing & Computer Vision Enthusiast and working on and learning in these domains.
 -  I am working on technologies such as Deep Learning,Machine Learning,Web Development ,Data Structures,Computer Vision & Natural Language Processing.

-## � What I am looking forward for at the moment:
--  I am Open For Internships, You can Send me your Offer on My mail or just Message me.

 ## � How to Contact me: